 The Emergency Checklist Every Caregiver Needs

 When a family member is no longer able to care for themselves in a way that makes it safe for them to be as independent as they once were, it’s quite common for someone in the family to step up and become that person’s caregiver.
-While there are professional formal caregivers who are paid to provide this service, more than 43 million people provide the unpaid caregiving support to a loved one each year in the United States.
-Most of those people are caring for an elderly person, often a parent.
+While there are professional formal elderly caregivers who are paid to provide this service, more than 43 million people provide the unpaid caregiving support to a loved one each year in the United States.
+Most of those people are caring for an aging person, often a parent.

 Caregiver: Daily Tasks